* U.S. data weigh on sentiment, demand hurts crude futures

 Concerns about China’s economic slowdown and its shadow banking sector, combined with expectations that the U.S. Federal Reserve will scale back its bond buying further, have put pressure on emerging markets dependent on external financing.

 Political risks in Ukraine, Turkey and Thailand, as well as a looming financial crisis in Argentina, are compounding the problem of emerging markets in a week when the Fed is expected to cut its monthly bond purchases by another $10 billion.

 The Turkish lira edged back from record lows, however, after the central bank announced an emergency policy meeting, raising market hopes that it would ignore political pressure and implement a decisive rate hike to protect its currency.

 The safe-haven yen and the Swiss franc gave back part of last week’s gains against the U.S. dollar, which also benefited from expectations the Fed may continue to reduce monetary stimulus this week.

 On Wall Street, strong earnings from Caterpillar gave a boost at the open, but the company’s focus on cost cutting and continued weak sales added to weaker-than-expected December home sales data and the initial rebound evaporated quickly.

 “Earnings gave investors hope but the reality of all the moving parts of emerging markets and weak home sales made them rethink how good results from a handful of companies really are,” said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-MSCI’s world equity index fell 0.6 percent and the FTSEurofirst 300 index of top European stocks closed down 0.8 percent.
-Emerging market stocks dropped 1.8 percent in the largest daily drop since late August.
+MSCI’s world equity index fell 1.1 percent and the FTSEurofirst 300 index of top European stocks was down 0.8 percent.

 China’s shadow banking sector, a key source of financing for local corporations, was under the spotlight.